home-assistant/home-assistant.io/source/_integrations/oncue.markdown

   - sensor
 ---

-The Oncue by Kohler integration will allow your to monitor the state of your [Oncue enabled Kohler generator](https://api.kohler.com/oncueplus/#/auth).
+The Oncue by Kohler integration will allow you to monitor the state of your [Oncue enabled Kohler generator](https://api.kohler.com/oncueplus/#/auth).

 ## Supported Devices